davidpagnon/Sports2D/README.md

 <img src="Content/demo_blazepose_terminal.png" width="760">

-You should obtain a video with the overlaid 2D joint positions and angles.
+You should obtain a video with the overlaid 2D joint positions, and angle text values.
 This output is also provided as an image folder.\
 You should additionally obtain the same information as time series, stored in .csv files.
+These files can be opened with any spreadsheet software, or with the Pandas Python library for example.\
+In addition, you will get the original OpenPose-like json coordinates files.

 <img src="Content/demo_blazepose_results.png" width="760">